-An amendment adopted to bring a plan into compliance with GUST or any other previous legislation isn't an interim amendment.
+An amendment adopted to bring a plan into compliance with previous legislation isn't an interim amendment.

 The IRS publishes a Cumulative List of Changes in Plan Qualification Requirements near the end of each year.
 Beginning in 2017, the Cumulative List will be published prior to the beginning of each 6-year remedial amendment cycle for pre-approved plans.
 Prior to January 1, 2017, the list was also used by individually designed plan sponsors to help determine which interim amendments the sponsor needed to adopt and which amendments had to be finalized in the plan by the end of each 5-year cycle.